Boris-Em/BEMAnalogClock/README.md

 The property `realTimeIsActivated` (read only) reports if the clock is currently using the real time feature or not.

 ### Current time displayed on the clock
 The method `currentTimeOnClock` is here to get the time currently displayed on the clock.
-It gets called everytime the clock is updated.
+It gets called every time the clock is updated.
 The parameters `hours`, `minutes` and `seconds` are strings of the hours, minutes and seconds currently displayed on the clock.
 Here is an example on how to use the method:

     - (void)currentTimeOnClock:(BEMAnalogClockView *)clock Hours:(NSString *)hours Minutes:(NSString *)minutes